ShareKM/ShareKM/README.md

 Together, KMAP-C and KMAP-M offer a solution for researchers in tracer kinetic modeling, providing both the low-level computational tools and the high-level MATLAB functionality.

 >[!WARNING]
 >The **OpenKMAP** packages offer open-source code to disseminate basic and advanced tracer kinetic modeling approaches in a timely matter.
-However, these packages are not intended to serve as a comprehensive and user-friendly software solution for end users.
+These packages are not intended to serve as a comprehensive and user-friendly software solution for end users.
+The shared code may only reflect the interests of a very limited number of research groups.
 For those seeking an all-encompassing solution, commercial software like PMOD may be a better option.
 >
 >Both KMAP-C and KMAP-M are continually being updated.
 The development team is working on adding new models, optimizing performance, and expanding the functionality.
 These packages are provided “as is” without warranty.